-Statement pursuant to Section 129 (3) of the Companies Act, 2013 related to Associate Companies and Joint Ventures
+Statement pursuant to Section 129(3) of the Companies Act, 2013 related to Associate Companies and Joint Ventures.

-S.No.
-Name of Associates or Joint Ventures BaasKaar IT Technologies SA Ltd 1 Latest audited Balance Sheet Date 31-12-2019 2 Date on which the Associate or Joint Venture was associated or acquired 22-01-2011 3 Shares of Associate or Joint Ventures held by the company on the year end 35% Amount of Investment in Associates or Joint Venture Extent of Holding (in percentage) 28,47,250/- 4 Description of how there is significant influence Associate 5 Reason why the associate/joint venture is not consolidated Consolidated 6 Net worth attributable to shareholding as per latest audited Balance Sheet(INR) Rs.1,48,04,524/- 7 7.
-Profit or Loss for the year Rs.69,07,946/- i.
+Name of Associates or Joint Ventures BaasKaar IT Technologies SA Ltd 1.
+Latest audited Balance Sheet Date 31-12-2020 2.Date on which the Associate or Joint Venture was associated or acquired 22-01-2011 3.
+Shares of Associate or Joint Ventures held by the company on the year end 35% Amount of Investment in 28,47,250/- 4.Description of how there is significant influence Associate 5.Reason why the associate/joint venture is not consolidated Consolidated 6.
+Net worth attributable to shareholding as per latest audited Balance Sheet(INR) INR 1,85,04,808 7.
+Profit or Loss for the year INR 39,73,431 i.
 Considered in Consolidation Yes ii.
-Not Considered in Consolidation
+Not Considered in Consolidation -

-- 1. Names of associates or joint ventures which are yet to commence operations None - 2.
-Names of associates or joint ventures which have been liquidated or sold during the year.
-None
+- 1. Names of associates or joint ventures which are yet to commence operations none - 2.
+Names of associates or joint ventures which have been liquidated or sold during the year. none